 Kalesa ride at Intramuros

-A horse- drawn calash may be old-fashioned but it’s the most romantic way to see the sights.
+A horse- drawn calash may be old-fashioned but it’s a romantic way to see the sights.

 Walking through the Binondo Ark